yuhgto/monday-ai-prompt-template/README.md

 If you're having problems, there are some common troubleshooting steps at the bottom of the page.

+> **Disclaimer: This code is an example only and not covered by monday app support or SLAs.**

 # About the app

 This is an example app with three basic apps inside it.
 It updates data on a monday board from output from GPT3.